cisco-ce/roomos.cisco.com/doc/MTR/WebViews.md

 ### Web view on Touch controller

-You can have a web view on the Touch controller by using this:
+You can have a web view on the Touch controller by using this command:

 `xcommand UserInterface WebView Display Target: Controller`

-However there is no button to close the web view, so you need to use the following command if you want to close it:
+To close the web view, tap the cross on the top right of the screen.
+You can also run the following command if you want to close it:

 `xcommand UserInterface WebView Clear`